-- a limited partnerships (similar to the Mexican sociedad comandita por acciones);
+- a limited partnerships (equivalent to the Mexican sociedad comandita por acciones);

 - b private equity investment trusts (FICAP), whose purpose is to invest, or that are finance companies not listed in the Mexican stock exchange for a maximum period of 10 years;

-- c non-business trusts, which have less restrictions than a FICAP; and
+- c non-business trusts, which have fewer restrictions than a FICAP; and

 - d capital investment companies, which might be inefficient for certain purposes due to their legal restrictions, such as not permitting first refusal rights.

-Consequently, within this framework, as in any other type of company, national or foreign sponsors would need to assure control over their investment through, inter alia, shareholders’ agreements, assuring majority percentages and board representation.
-Negotiations will depend on the amount to be invested and the needs of the company: in other words, on the leverage each party holds on his or her side.
+Consequently, within this framework, as in any other type of company, national or foreign sponsors would need to ensure control over their investment through, inter alia, shareholders’ agreements, assuring majority percentages and board representation.
+Negotiations will depend on the amount to be invested and the needs of the company; in other words, on the leverage each party holds.

-A consideration before investing is making clear the limitations applicable to foreigners.
+Finally, there is a basic consideration before investing that is to be aware of the limitations applicable to foreigners.
 According to the Foreign Investment Law, foreigners have certain limitations as to their ownership and control of, and participation in, the companies and sectors in which they can invest (usually related to national security).
 There are also certain sectors in which they cannot invest at all, as they are exclusively reserved for Mexicans: for example, the national transportation of passengers, tourism, loading, development banking and certain professional services.
 In other activities, foreign participation is limited to a maximum percentage.

 That said, we need to clarify that Mexico is a fairly open market, and the aforementioned in fact implies very few and specific restrictions.
 As previously mentioned, all regulation is built with the specific intent of facilitating foreign investment into the country.
-It is worth noting that Mexico has many commercial treaties and agreements with other countries, and the trend is to keep it that way.
+It is worth noting that Mexico is the country with more commercial treaties and agreements signed with other countries, and the trend is to keep it that way.

 ii Fiduciary duties and liabilities